-2.2.
-The tectonic setting around northern Laos
+2.2 The tectonic setting around northern Laos

-2.2.1.
-The Nan and Dien Bien Phu Suture Zones
+2.2.1 The Nan and Dien Bien Phu Suture Zones

 The magmatic and sedimentary rocks in northern Laos are confined by two tectonic boundaries: the Nan-Dien Bien Phu Suture Zone in the west and northwest, and the Truong Son Belt in the east.
-The S-N striking Nan Suture Zone west of Laos consists of a belt of ophiolitic mafic and ultramafic rocks formed in a back-arc or inter-arc setting (Barr and MacDonald, 1987; Barr et al., 2000; Singharajwarapan and Berry, 2000), accompanied by the metasedimentary rocks of the Sukhothai Fold Belt, and syn-tectonic granite within what can be defined as a granite belt (Sone and Metcalfe, 2008).
-Northward, the Suture bends eastward and joins with the Song Ma Suture, thus separating the Indochina Block from the Qamdo-Simao Block (Sengör, 1979; Leloup et al., 1995; Singharajwarapan and Berry, 2000).
-Alternatively, the Nan Suture could be taken to connect northward with the Jinghong Suture in Yunnan, China (e.g., Barr and MacDonald, 1987; Wu et al., 1995; Barr et al., 2000; Sone and Metcalfe, 2008).
+The S-N striking Nan Suture Zone west of Laos consists of a belt of ophiolitic mafic and ultramafic rocks formed in a back-arc or inter-arc setting (Barr and MacDonald, 1987; Barr et al., 2000; Singharajwarapan, 2000), accompanied by metasedimentary rocks of the Sukhothai Fold Belt and syn-tectonic granite defined as a granite belt (Sone and Metcalfe, 2008).
+Northward, the suture bends eastward and joins with the Song Ma Suture, thus separating the Indochina Block from the Qamdo-Simao Block (Sengor, 1979; Leloup et al., 1995; Singharajwarapan and Berry, 2000).
+Alternatively, the Nan Suture could connect northward with the Jinghong Suture in Yunnan, China (e.g. Bar et al., 1987, 2000; Wu et al., 1995; Sone and Metcalfe, 2008).

-2.2.2.
-Tectonic units from Inner Indochina to the Red River Fault
+2.2.2 Tectonic units from Inner Indochina to the Red River Fault

 The Song Ma Suture defines the boundary between the Indochina and South China blocks, although the Song Da or Song Chay sutures have also been considered the boundary (e.g. Lepvrier et al., 2004; Liu et al., 2012; Faure et al., 2014).
-Eastward, the tectonic units from Inner Indochina to South China can be subdivided into: the Indochina Basement; the Song Ma Suture Zone; the Nam Co Complex; the Song Da Rift Zone; the Tu Le Basin and the Song Chay Suture Zone (dissected by the Red River Fault (RRF) during the Cenozoic).
-The features of these tectonic units are described below; the relations between the units are shown as a simplified section in Fig. 3.
+Eastward, the tectonic units from inner Indochina to South China can be subdivided into: the Indochina Basement; the Song Ma Suture Zone; the Nam Co Complex; the Song Da Rift Zone; the Tu Le Basin and the Song Chay Suture Zone (dissected by the Red River Fault (RRF) during the Cenozoic).
+The features of these tectonic units are described below; the relations between the units are shown as a simplified section in Figure 3.